mirkobunse/EarthMoversDistance.jl/README.md

 Currently, only the EMD between one-dimensional histograms is computed.
 However, the project is easily extensible - Feel free to contribute!
-Only little Julia skills are needed.

-I only tested this package on Linux.
-I would highly appreciate your support in making it work on the other platforms, as well!

 Since Rubner's paper, several algorithms computing the EMD have been proposed.
 Most of them are limited to special cases, but tremendously improve on efficiency.